-London South Bank University's two Non-Medical Prescribing Study Days take place in October and March.
+London South Bank University's Non-Medical Prescribing Study Days generally takes place in March each year.
 The speakers we invite are from different backgrounds with our aim being that the subjects they cover are relevant, engaging and interesting and that they can benefit you in your careers.
-Principles and standards in prescribing are applicable across the board, whatever your professional and clinical background.
+Principles and standards in prescribing are applicable across the board, whatever your professional and clinical background

 We also welcome ideas of topics you would like to hear about so if you do have any ideas, please contact us.

-Attendance at this event may also count towards your professional portfolio.
+A certificate of attendance is provided and may count towards your professional portfolio.

-You can access the presentations from the last event that took place in March 2018 below:
+You can access the presentations from March 2018 here:

 - Acute Pain - Dr Angela Finlay (PDF File 353 KB)